CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 > Markers are scaled by distance, so in-game they usually will appear slightly smaller than they do here.
 ## Customize color for the normal dot marker
 * Config setting: `argb_dot_normal`
+> [!TIP]
+> Setting the Alpha for the normal dot marker to zero will hide only the unfocused dot markers, while leaving all others unaffected.
+## Customize color for the focus dot marker
+* Config setting: `argb_dot_focus`
+> [!NOTE]
+> The "focus" marker is the ringed dot shown when the actor's focus is placed on an object.
 ## Enable special icons for task objectives
 * Config setting: `enable_icon_tasks`
 * Default: `true`